Javimtib92/rust-cli-game/README.md

 This project is a fun project I'm building to play around with Rust while learning.

+> ⚠️ Right now this code only works on terminals like kitty terminal due to the following flag: https://docs.rs/crossterm/latest/crossterm/event/struct.PushKeyboardEnhancementFlags.html#

 ## Project Goals
 - Learn the fundamentals of Rust programming language.
 - Gain practical experience by implementing various Rust concepts.